Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that displays content of two files
+The script that displays last 10 lines